damianboh/sg_attractions_outings_django/README.md

 ﻿# Singapore Attractions Outings Django Webapp

 Currently deployed on <a href='https://sg-attractions-outings.up.railway.app/'>https://sg-attractions-outings.up.railway.app/</a> with a PostgreSQL database on railway.app.
+Changes pushed to this repo are continuously deployed to railway.app.

  ![image](https://user-images.githubusercontent.com/9307190/199877457-8d721bdb-f0b3-4ca8-990f-5ca6bd75a960.png)